Duo FAQs

 If you have a smartphone or tablet, using the Duo app with the “passcode” option may be a good option while you’re abroad.
 A passcode is a randomly-generated code located in the Duo app log in that you enter to approve your login attempt.
 Each time you log in, you'll use a different passcode generated by the app.
 You might choose to use this option if you have the Duo App installed on your device but do not have access to a wireless network or cellular network at the time of login.

-If you don’t have access to a smartphone or a tablet while traveling, a token may also be a good option.
-There are two types of tokens available.
-Duo tokens, which are small plastic devices that can generate a passcode to use with Duo, are available for order via this form.
-They are available for purchase for $20 using the form.
+If you don’t have access to a smartphone or a tablet while traveling, a yubikey may also be a good option.
 Yubikeys can be ordered from Amazon or through Panthermart to use with a laptop.
 Series 5 are the more flexible option.
 Chrome is the preferred browser to use with this option.

 To use Duo, you’ll need to be near a device you’ve registered with Duo each time you log in.
 If you’ve registered a landline, you’ll need to answer the phone and verify login by pressing a phone key.
 (There are some exceptions.
 You won’t need Duo every time you check your email with the Outlook desktop or mobile phone client.
 Outlook only prompts you to use Duo the first time you log in and when you change your password.
 You can also chose the remember me for seven days option when logging in online to minimize how often you are prompted to verify with Duo.)